prideout/snowy/README.md

 <!--

-  API Change:
-    deprecate load/save, but do not remove
-    rename to import / export because they do a lot of manip such as 4-channel extension, delinearization, etc.
-      Also: export should not take an imageio string.
-Instead it should have a bool for delinearization.
+  better way to show sha in index.html?

   Make a video with iterm2 and ipython (or bpython or ptpython)

-  ---

-  arbitrary rotation

   CPCF's

   height field AO

+  prefiltering as seen in docs/hoppe

+  arbitrary rotation

   variable radius blur (radius multiplier is a fn not a constant)
     test with a distance field + gradient

-  prefiltering as seen in docs/hoppe

   ---